Sam-Burns/training-phpunit/exercises/B-phpunit-basics/05-mock-intro/README.md

-# Exercise 01 - Basic Example
+# Exercise 05 - Mock Intro

-The production code for this example is in the `exercises/01-basic-example/src/` directory.
-The PHPUnit stuff is in the `exercises/01-basic-example/test/` directory.
-You can run the tests for this exercises from the project root, by typing `./bin/phpunit exercises/01-basic-example/test`.
+You can run the test suite for exercise 5 by typing `./bin/phpunit --testsuite ex5`.

-The `Subject` class is under test, but it is failing its test!
-Change the production code in the `src/` directory, to fix the bug and make it pass.
-Look carefully at the test output for this example, to see what behaviour is expected.
-Reading the unit test will also help.
+In this exercise, we are trying to get the `Subject` under test, but in needs an instance of `HorribleDependency`.
+Have a look at `HorribleDependency`, to see why we can't instantiate it.

+The unit test is marked as skipped, so get rid of that bit and make it run.
+You will then need to tweak the behaviour of the mock object, in order to make the test pass.